Charred / Burnt Cladding

 This is only available with the Zeta Clip cladding profile.
 The hidden clip system allows you to display your cladding boards with no visual sight of screws in the boards.

-Simply screw through the face of the board into the sub-frame.
+Simply pre-drill using stainless screws through the face of the board into the sub-frame.

 This will be created by the cladding profile you choose to go with.
 Allow a very small gap between boards for slight movements that may happen over the wet winter.